-|About Derek W. Logue of Once Fallen ("The Fallen One")
+|About Derek W. Logue of Once Fallen

 (Read more about me in my book Once Fallen)

-I have been an activist since 2004, fighting for the rights of registered citizens ("sex offenders").
+I have been an activist since 2004, fighting for the rights of registered citizens ( I refuse to use the term "sex offender").
 I am also on the

 registry.
 In 1999, I made a mistake-- I kissed an underage girl.
 She was somebody I knew, and I knew better.
 I am what you call a

 "situational offender."
-I was arrested in 2000 and convicted in 2001 (I sat in jail .
+I was arrested in 2000 and convicted in 2001 (I sat in jail a full year before my conviction.)
 I served 37 months and

 was released in April 2003.
 I never chose to become an activist, but after I spent years in vain laying low, working and paying bills, and

 bothering no one, I was targeted by local politicians determined to use registrants like me to further their careers.
 I was forced out of one